ossf/wg-best-practices-os-developers/docs/Secure-Coding-Guide-for-Python/CWE-703/CWE-755/README.md

 read_file(f"{uuid.uuid4()}.txt")
 ```

-The `pathlib.Path.unlink()` function has an optional parameter `missing_ok` that will suppress the `FileNotFoundError on file deletion`, if the parameter's value is `True` .
+The `pathlib.Path.unlink()` function has an optional parameter `missing_ok` that will suppress the `FileNotFoundError` on file deletion, if the parameter's value is `True` .
 However, without proper handling, using this parameter will cause the script to fail silently.

 *[noncompliant03.py](noncompliant03.py):*